Nit17/Nithin-BM/Learn.md

     - Use seq2seq for supervised transformations where the output tightly depends on an input document.

 - Define perplexity.
 Why is it used to evaluate LLMs?

-- Define perplexity.
-Why is it used to evaluate LLMs?
   - Definition: Perplexity (PPL) = exp(cross-entropy per token).
 For tokens x₁..x_N, PPL = exp(−(1/N) Σ log p(x_t | x_<t)).
 Lower is better.